 When a person travels overseas they leave behind their Country's legal support systems, emergency service capabilities and medical facilities.
 Whilst your Government is obliged to provide prisoner support, there may be limitations.
 Read the Consular Services Charter applicable to your country.
 Familiarise yourself with local laws and customs where your loved one is arrested, they may face a significant period of detention before their case goes before a court.
 Don't offend the detaining state by saying their laws are ridiculous (even if you think they are).
 Remember that governments cannot march over the jurisdictional rights of another State to impose its own rule of law there.
 There are mechanisms to redress an injustice.Foreign internment is a complex issue and needs to be managed expertly.

-Are people arrested in foreign countries better off keeping a low profile, not doing media deals and being respectful of local authorities ?
+Are people arrested in foreign countries better off keeping a low profile?

 They are best to engage experienced legal representatives who can offer sound legal and media strategies combined with diplomatic solutions to secure best outcomes.
 Amateur online campaigns, fist waving and sensational magazine stories ..... do nothing to improve a prisoner's situation.
 Saturation of a story in the media can often do more harm than good.

-Is there a kind of best practice or better approach to dealing with the law and courts overseas for Australians in trouble ?
+Is there a kind of best practice to dealing with the law and courts overseas for Australians in trouble ?

-Don't think for a moment if you get arrested overseas that some amateur media spectacle is going to help you.
-Engage legal and media experts who have runs on the board, and have the respect of governments and non government organisations....who are credible and credentialed ... who have operated in the field, who can think strategically to align all the partnerships required to bring forth positive working relations, and who know how to navigate the diplomatic minefield to negotiate and secure best outcomes.
+Engage people who have runs on the board and have the respect of governments and non government organisations....who are credible and credentialed ... who have operated in the field and can think strategically to align all the partnerships required to bring forth positive working relations.
+You'll need someone to help you navigate the diplomatic minefield and to negotiate and secure best outcomes.
 Work with consular staff and become familiar with local laws and how they might affect the prisoner.
-Above all maintain integrity of the campaign and back it up with proven FACTS.
+Above all maintain integrity of the campaign.

 Foreign Prisoner Support Service advocate a finalist in National Human Right Awards - Read Full Copy Here